 1) Mr Manufacturing Consent is quoting the NYT liberal media as an example of “many years of intensive activism”.
 Seriously?
 An article in an establishment newspaper constitutes activism?
 Moreover there is no rationale for picking Sep 2019 as anniversary of slavery – but it was a very convenient peg for the upcoming protests manufactured by the Corporatist Media.

 2) Then he damns MLK with faint praise.
-Like the political establishment, he conceals the fact that MLK’s greatest speech was not "I have a dream."
-IT WAS THE ONE HE DELIVERED WHEN HE ALREADY KNEW THE STATE WAS GOING TO KILL HIM, made on the night before his execution.
-The one that closes with:
+Like the political establishment, he skirts the fact that MLK’s greatest speech was not "I have a dream."
+It was the words he spoke when he knew the state was going to kill him.
+The speech he made on the night before his execution.

 "Well, I don’t know what will happen now.
 We’ve got some difficult days ahead.
 But it doesn’t matter with me now, because I’ve been to the mountaintop.
 And I don’t mind.
 Like anybody, I would like to live a long life.
 Longevity has its place.
 But I’m not concerned about that now.
 I just want to do God’s will.